HeadHoffer/PipGame2/README.md

 A sequel to Pip: The Game, original cancer here: https://github.com/chiekaze/Pip

-*Special thanks to Winded for the Code Guidelines*
+*Special thanks to Winded for the Code Guidelines.*

 ## Code guidelines